emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 **Always**

-- called after all children modifier managers `installModifer` hook are called
+- called after all children modifier managers `installModifer` hooks are called
 - called after DOM insertion
 - called in the same tick as DOM insertion